fhstp/soniscope-jupyter/dev-logbook.md

 ## Step 7: get a table from python into the widget

+We transport only visual properties and ids from backend to frontend.

 using Traitlets for
 - `data` a Pandas data frame, not synced
 - `x_field` string column name, synced for label